OpenDDS/node-opendds/README.md

 * Remove requirement for V8 TypeSupport generation and NodeQosConversion ** uses ValueReader/Writer Implementation for NaN / Node.js
-** requires OpenDDS 3.22
-** slightly changes QoS object formatting to align with IDL types
+** requires OpenDDS 3.22, will not build with older versions of OpenDDS ** slightly changes QoS object formatting to align with IDL types
-* Adds support and test coverage for Linux / MacOS / Windows
+* Improved version support and CI test coverage
+** Good Coverage of Node.js 14, 16, 18 (Linux / macOS / Windows)
+** Limited Coverage of Node.js 8, 10, 12 (Linux / Windows)

 ### Version 0.1.1